Frankelly-Guzman/Project-2-Flash-Cards/README.md

-# Web Development Project 2 - _StudySwipe_
+# Web Development Project 2 - _Flash Cards_

 Submitted by: **Frankelly Guzman**

-This web app: **This app was created as a fun trivia flashcard game about Akira Toriyama.
-Following his passing, I hope you are able to enjoy some fun facts about him and some of his amazing work.**
+This web app: **This app iterates through an object of flash card questions and allows you to study on random facts**

 Time spent: **1** hours spent in total